youngsangsuh/youngsangsuh.github.io/_posts/2020-09-09-first-post.md

 <strong> Algorithmic Implementation </strong> <br>

 <div style="font-size: 15px; line-height: 25px;">
 We use dynamic programming method to implement an algorithm.
 We divide a problem into small solvable problems and merge it together at last.
-You can check our <a href="https://youtu.be/USFbCB9flEY" target="_blank">MOCS construction</a> video for details. <br><br>
+You can check our <a href="https://youtu.be/USFbCB9flEY" target="_blank">MOCS construction</a> video for visual explanation. <br><br>

 After MOCS construction phase, we represent the free space as a simplified undirected graph through connecting every overlapping MOCS.
 Reasonable function is adopted for an edgecost  function and Dijkstra algorithm is implemented for computation. <br>